1944 Bulgarian coup d'état: Aftermath

 Soviet troops in Sofia, Bulgaria, on 16 September 1944.

 After 9 September 1944, the Bulgarian Army joined the Third Ukrainian Front and contributed to the defeat of Nazism in Europe, helping drive out the Germans from much of Yugoslavia and Hungary, reaching as far as Klagenfurt in Austria by April 1945.
 Although Bulgaria was not recognized as a true member of the Allies, it still managed to retain Southern Dobruja which it had acquired in 1940 per the Treaty of Craiova.

-The government of Kimon Georgiev established in December 1944 the People's Court according to the international obligation of Bulgaria to condemn the persons (ministers, etc.) guilty for World War II.
-It became one of the main propellers of the wave of terror in the country.
-Between 10,000 and 40,000 people were killed or missing in just the first four months after the communist regime overtook Bulgaria.
+In December 1944, the People's Court was formed by the government of Kimon Georgiev.
+Its stated goal was to condemn the persons guilty for Bulgaria's participation in World War II.
+Between 4,000 and 30,000 people were killed or missing in just the first four months after the communist regime overtook Bulgaria.

-Bulgarian communists (their Workers' Party renamed to Communist Party) consolidated their leading role in the Fatherland Front coalition, reduced its members from 5 to 2 political parties (together with the Agrarian Union) and led the country consecutively and gradually on the pathway to socialism (after the Soviet model).
+Later, the Bulgarian Communist Party consolidated its leading role in the ruling Fatherland Front coalition, reducing its members from 5 to 2 political parties (the other being the Agrarian Union), leading to the BCP's sole domination over Bulgarian politics up until 1989.

 The Tarnovo Constitution was overthrown and replaced in 1947 by the new pro-communist republican Dimitrov Constitution after the successful republic referendum in 1946.